Justaus3r/tonoi/README.rst

 Issues
 ~~~~~~
-There are two known issue at the time.
+There is a single known issue at the time.
 First is after changing the terminal size, the cursor goes the right-end
 of the terminal.give an empty input(i.e: enter) to move it after the prompt.
 Don't know why this happens.Will hopefully be fixed someday.

 Todos